diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 5/00 - Object Oriented - part 1 - Intro and context (this).md

 **Objects** are the main key/tool/means of OOP.
-We will try to explain this through example.
+We will try to explain this through an example.